 (reminder: it’s never too late to fire your OB!)

 MYTH Stripping or “Milking the Cord” Is the Same as Delayed Cord Clamping

 As a placenta encapsulator, I have the fun task of inspecting placentas after birth.
 I find this to be quite fascinating as I can sometimes tell if certain things like delayed cord clamping, or too much traction on the cord (sometimes causing a hemorrhage) has taken place.
 I feel like quite the detective!

 One time I had a placenta that had only a small amount of blood in it.
-I thought this was great as it seemed that this new baby received delayed cord clamping and got all the blood it was supposed to.
+I thought this was great as it seemed that this new baby received DCC and got all the blood it was supposed to.